 How to make a moss Christmas wreath

 There's nothing like a spot of wreath making to get you in the Christmas spirit.
-Follow our step by step guide to making a contemporary but natural moss wreath.
+Follow our step-by-step guide to making a contemporary but natural moss wreath.

 If you fancy a change from the traditional, why not create a wreath from moss this year?
-Put on some Christmas tunes, get the children involved and follow this step-by-step guide by stylist Elle Grime of the Artful Events Company.
+Put on some Christmas tunes, get the children involved and follow this step-by-step guide by stylist Elle Winsor Grime of the Artful Events Company.

 "This year’s interior trends have been heavily influenced by nature, with botanic styling being a key feature in many interiors schemes.
 Pantone Greenery has been the colour of the year, so with this in mind a Moss wreath is just the thing for Christmas 2017!"